Jim Goetz

-Jim Goetz is an American venture capitalist and entrepreneur who is a partner with Sequoia Capital.
+James J. Goetz (born 1965/1966) is an American venture capitalist and businessman who is a partner with Sequoia Capital.
 Goetz is known for his focus on mobile and enterprise startups, including successful investments in AdMob, WhatsApp, Chartboost and GitHub.
-In 2017, Goetz announced he was stepping back from his leadership duties with Sequoia, but continues to invest and represent the firm on company boards.
+In 2017, Goetz announced he was stepping back from his leadership role with Sequoia, but continues to invest and represent the firm on company boards.

-Early career
+Early life

-Goetz was raised in the Midwestern United States, and attended the University of Cincinnati, where he received a B.S. in electrical and computer engineering.
+Goetz was born in Detroit, Michigan, and raised in the Midwestern United States, and attended the University of Cincinnati, where he received a B.S. in electrical and computer engineering.
 Afterward, he attended Stanford University and earned an M.S. in computer systems.

+Career

-Goetz started a Ph.D. but chose instead to pursue a career in product management, with early stints working at AT&T and SynOptics, which later became Bay Networks.
+Goetz started a PhD, but chose instead to pursue a career in product management, with early stints working at AT&T and SynOptics, which later became Bay Networks.

 Goetz became a vice president at Bay Networks, then left in 1996 to co-found a software company, VitalSigns.
 With co-founders Rajiv Batra and Monty Kersten, Goetz raised $5.5 million from Sequoia Capital and Austin Ventures in April 1997.
 The same month, the company released a "browser companion" application, NetMedic, enabling users to identify and correct network performance issues.
 In October 1998, the company agreed to be acquired by International Network Services.
 Following the sale, Goetz joined the venture capital firm Accel.

 Sequoia Capital

 Goetz joined Sequoia Capital in 2004, where he has focused on mobile and enterprise startup investments.
-As of March 2018, Goetz sits on the board of five unicorn companies.
+As of March 2018, Goetz sat on the board of five unicorn companies.
 At Sequoia, he has spoken publicly in favor of immigration as a boon to entrepreneurship, and supported initiatives to bring a closer gender balance at startups and venture firms.

 Goetz has been ranked on the Forbes Midas list of top 100 venture capitalists, and occupied the top spot each year from 2013 to 2017.
 In 2018, he dropped to number three.
 In 2015, Goetz was named "VC of the Year" at the Crunchies award show, hosted by the publication TechCrunch.